What Is Marin MultiTrac Suspension, Dude?

-Our favorite design, and the one we used on many of Marin’s bikes is called MultiTrac.
-It appeared first on the much-loved Marin Hawk Hill and you’ll find it throughout our range, on all full-suspension mountain bikes with less than 150mm travel.
+Our favourite design, and the one we used on many of Marin’s bikes is called MultiTrac.
+It appeared first on the much-loved Marin Hawk Hill and you’ll find it throughout our range, on all full suspension mountain bikes with less than 150mm travel.

 Now, a note for the tech heads.
 MultiTrac, if you’re wondering, is what’s called a single pivot, 4-bar design.
 That means that it combines the benefits of both single pivot and 4-bar suspension designs, and makes for a setup that’s simple and reliable but with the improved suspension performance 4-bar allows.

 If you take just one thing from reading this, it’s that MultiTrac is designed to make our bikes ride damn well.
 You’ll experience loads of grip, your bike will feel smooth through the travel and your suspension will work effortlessly up, along and down.